ergoplatform/ergodocs/docs/dev/protocol/scaling/TPS.md

-# Evaluating Transaction Speed
+# Understanding Transaction Speed in Blockchains

-Transaction speed, often referred to as Transactions Per Second (TPS), is a crucial performance indicator for blockchains.
-This metric measures the rate at which a blockchain can process transactions, quantified in transactions per second.
+The speed of transactions, commonly known as Transactions Per Second (TPS), is a vital performance metric for blockchains.
+It quantifies the capacity of a blockchain to process transactions, expressed in transactions per second.

-## TPS Values for Well-Known Blockchains
+## Comparative TPS Values for Renowned Blockchains

-Here are the estimated TPS values for a few prominent blockchains:
+To provide a perspective, here are the estimated TPS values for some of the leading blockchains:

-- **Bitcoin (BTC)**: Approximately 7 TPS (Gobbel, 2017).
+- **Bitcoin (BTC)**: Roughly 7 TPS (Gobbel, 2017).
-- **Ethereum (ETH)**: Approximately 15 TPS (Clincy et al., 2019)
+- **Ethereum (ETH)**: Roughly 15 TPS (Clincy et al., 2019)
-- **Ripple (XRP)**: Approximately 1500 TPS (Clincy et al., 2019)
+- **Ripple (XRP)**: Roughly 1500 TPS (Clincy et al., 2019)
-- **Cardano (ADA)**: Approximately 7 TPS (Around 250 in controlled tests) (Stamoulis, 2021).
+- **Cardano (ADA)**: Roughly 7 TPS (Can reach up to 250 in controlled tests) (Stamoulis, 2021).
-- **Polkadot (DOT)**: Approximately 1500 TPS (Hiemstra et al., 2021)
+- **Polkadot (DOT)**: Roughly 1500 TPS (Hiemstra et al., 2021)

-## Ergo's Transaction Speed

-However, the standard TPS metric provides only a partial view of Ergo's capabilities.
-It's not just the quantity of transactions that counts; the transaction weight and the computational cost limit per block also play critical roles.
-These factors are influenced by various dynamic elements, including the network's size and the hardware resources of miners.
+However, the conventional TPS metric only offers a glimpse into Ergo's true potential.
+It's not merely about the number of transactions; the weight of the transaction and the computational cost limit per block are equally important.
+These aspects are shaped by several dynamic factors, including the size of the network and the hardware resources available to miners.

-With [Node v5](jitc.md) already live, Ergo's raw TPS stands at approximately **47.5 transactions/second**, and there's potential for further optimization.
-For a comprehensive technical understanding of how this figure is calculated, refer to [this report](https://github.com/ergoplatform/ergo/blob/d3d95e19b37c83b98de13bdf71d6d62b398e8f0d/metrics/Report.ipynb).
+With the [Node v5](jitc.md) already operational, Ergo's raw TPS is approximately **47.5 transactions/second**, with room for further enhancements.
+For an in-depth technical understanding of how this figure is derived, please refer to [this report](https://github.com/ergoplatform/ergo/blob/d3d95e19b37c83b98de13bdf71d6d62b398e8f0d/metrics/Report.ipynb).

-## Extended Unspent Transaction Output (eUTXO) Model
+## The Extended Unspent Transaction Output (eUTXO) Model Advantage

-Ergo's transaction management system incorporates the Extended Unspent Transaction Output (eUTXO) model, which surpasses the traditional UTXO model in terms of efficiency and versatility.
-This model supports multiple outputs in a transaction, each possibly carrying different tokens.
-Further, Ergo can accommodate complex DeFi transactions, fostering a wide array of DeFi applications within the network.
-By processing multiple token types per transaction output and enabling the concurrent execution of complex transactions within a block, Ergo effectively enhances its blockchain's performance and scalability.
+Ergo's transaction management system leverages the Extended Unspent Transaction Output (eUTXO) model, which outperforms the traditional UTXO model in terms of efficiency and flexibility.
+This model allows for multiple outputs in a single transaction, each potentially carrying different tokens.
+Moreover, Ergo is capable of handling complex DeFi transactions, thereby enabling a broad spectrum of DeFi applications within the network.
+By processing multiple token types per transaction output and facilitating the simultaneous execution of complex transactions within a block, Ergo significantly boosts its blockchain's performance and scalability.

-In scaling Ergo, the goal must be to boost TPS while maintaining the core assumptions and guarantees typically associated with blockchain technology.
+The primary objective in scaling Ergo is to enhance TPS without compromising the fundamental principles and assurances typically linked with blockchain technology.